 LO numbe r Learning outcome Learning and Teaching methods Assessment methods D1 Participate constructively in a group situation using appropriate interpersonal skills and maintaining a focus on group goals, the effective functioning of the group and the well-being of its members.
-There is a high degree of continuity between problem-solving, reflection Summative Assessment: Essays, portfolios, oral presentations D2 Interact with colleagues, programme staff, other professionals and research participants in a responsible, empathic and self-regulated manner. and communication in lectures, workshops and in D3 Reflect upon learning and personal and professional development needs and exercise initiative and personal responsibility in meeting these in order both to meet the demands of the course and to establish a foundation for continuous professional development. assignments (accompanied by taught inputs as well as practise in the skills indicated by the learning outcomes.
-D4 Demonstrate skills in the use of information technology (IT) (word processing, the application of statistical software and the accessing of electronic information sources).
+D2 Interact with colleagues, programme staff, other professionals and research participants in a responsible, empathic and self-regulated manner.

+D3 Reflect upon learning and personal and professional development needs and exercise initiative and personal responsibility in meeting these in order both to meet the demands of the course and to establish a foundation for continuous professional development.
+There is a high degree of continuity between problem- solving, reflection and communication in Summative Assessment: Essays, portfolios, oral presentations D4 Demonstrate skills in the use of information technology (IT) (word processing, the application of statistical software and the accessing of electronic information sources). lectures, workshops and in assignments (accompanied by taught inputs as D5 Demonstrate a facility in written and spoken English appropriate to professional applications and the ability to present and support a reasoned argument while using the appropriate reference system well as practise in the skills indicated by the learning outcomes.
 Learning is also supported by the reflective element of the placement module.